HISTORY OF NPS

 On manpower development, he was instrumental to the founding of the Prison Training School, Enugu in 1947.
 He also saw to the appointment of educated wardresses to take charge of the female wings of the prisons and he generally tried to improve the service conditions of the prison staff.
 In addition, he took classification a step further when in 1948 he opened four reformatories in Lagos and converted part of the Port-Harcourt prisons for the housing and treatment of juveniles.
 Five years later he was to build an open prison in Kakuri - Kaduna to take care of first offenders who had committed such crimes as murder and manslaughter, and who are serving terms of 15 years or more.
 The idea was to train them with minimum supervision in agriculture so that on discharge they could employ themselves gainfully.
 In fact, Dolan’s tenure represented a very high point in the evolution of Nigeria Prisons Service.

-Dr I. W. Orakwe is the Controller of Prisons in charge of Planning Research and Statistics, Prisons Headquarters Abuja
+Rtd Dr I. W. Orakwe was the Controller of Prisons in charge of Planning Research and Statistics, Prisons Headquarters Abuja